baku89/nops/README.md

 ## Quick Installation

 1. Download the latest version from [this repository](https://github.com/baku89/baku-hda/archive/main.zip).
-1. Append the path to the download folder to the \$HOUDINI_PATH by either way:
+1. Append the path to the downloaded folder to the \$HOUDINI_PATH by either way:

    - Append `HOUDINI_PATH = "$HOUDINI_PATH;PATH_TO_THE_DIR;&"` to your houdini.env.
 (On Linux and macOS, use `:` instead of `;`)
    - Append below snippets to your [Houdini packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)